Machine Learning for Electron-Scale Turbulence Modeling in W7-X: Introduction

-We use this ML-based approach to construct reduced models for seven radial locations across W7-X, for which we need at most $138$ training data points.
-We evaluate the models' generalization capabilities using the remainder of the pre-existing database, which contains over $393$ out-of-sample points per radial location.
-To quantify prediction uncertainty--a critical step for assessing the generalization of data-driven models beyond training--we again compute $95\%$ prediction intervals via bootstrapping.
-For a more comprehensive evaluation, we extend our investigation beyond the initial seven radial locations.
-We explore two strategies for constructing generalized models for arbitrary radial positions: coefficient regression using the model coefficients for the seven radial locations and a position-independent reduced model.
-We test the heat flux prediction capabilities of these models at three additional radial locations: two within the considered radial domain and one position outside of it.
-Overall, our results show that our reduced models achieve an acceptable level of accuracy beyond their training domain, with a predictive performance comparable to the reference results.
-To our knowledge, this study is among the first to systematically derive reduced ETG models across multiple radial locations in a stellarator.
+We apply this ML-based framework to construct reduced models at seven radial locations across W7-X, requiring at most $190$ training samples per location.
+Generalization performance is assessed using the remaining portion of the pre-existing database, comprising more than $393$ out-of-sample points per radial location, with predictive uncertainty quantified through $95\%$ bootstrapped prediction intervals.
+We furthermore investigate the extension of the reduced models beyond the original seven radial locations by regressing the inferred scaling-law coefficients against radial position.
+The resulting regression models provide explicit functional dependencies for the coefficients and are used to construct reduced models at three additional radial locations, including both interpolation and moderate extrapolation cases.
+The resulting models exhibit good predictive accuracy across all radial locations considered.
+To our knowledge, this work represents the first systematic effort to derive reduced ETG transport models across multiple radial locations in a stellarator.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:target_models} describes the target reduced models as scaling laws.
-Section~\ref{sec:datasets} presents the datasets used for reduced model development and numerical validation.
+Section~\ref{sec:target_models} introduces the target reduced models formulated as scaling laws.
+Section~\ref{sec:datasets} describes the datasets used for model development and numerical validation.
 Our ML-driven approach for constructing these models for ETG transport in W7-X at seven radial locations is presented in Sec.~\ref{sec:ML_based_reduced_modeling}.
-In Sec.~\ref{sec:results_original_seven_loc}, we present the models' generalization capabilities on out-of-sample datasets.
-Section~\ref{sec:results_three_further_loc} presents two strategies for model generalization and their ETG heat flux predictions at three additional radial locations, including one outside the original seven.
+In Sec.~\ref{sec:results_original_seven_loc}, we assess the models' generalization performance on out-of-sample data.
+Section~\ref{sec:results_three_further_loc} extends this analysis to arbitrary radial locations via regression of the coefficients fitted at the original seven positions.
 Section~\ref{sec:conclusions} concludes the paper.